MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-dpm-2022.md

 ms.assetid:
 ---

-Use the following information to play the deployment for System Center - Data Protection Manager (DPM).

 ## DPM deployment considerations

 One of your first decisions is how to deploy DPM.
 You can deploy DPM: